opentechinstitute/UnitedStatesofBroadband/notes/scratch_notes.md

     - Other geographies, need a more complex query
 7) include fly-to code
 9) encode the selections in the URL so that views can be shared
+1) fix zcta rendering
+2) fix census tracts rendering
+5) figure out appropriate breaks for layers
+5b) adapt legend based on layer
+8) unify filed names across tiles
+  - congress -- ml_ul/dl etc
+  - all -- Name == whatever is the right name at the geo
+4) comparison data

-Notes for USBB Process
+##Notes for USBB Process

-## more mapping notes
+more mapping notes

 ### ogr2ogr to go from shapedata to geojson